Nationwide Car Insurance Review: Coverage, Discounts & Ratings

 Available states (auto) 46 + DC 48 + DC

-The short version: choose State Farm if you want the lowest possible price, especially as a teen, senior, or driver with violations.
+The short version: choose State Farm if you are a teen, senior on a fixed income, or driver with a recent violation, and you want the most consistent low-cost pricing.
 Read our full State Farm car insurance review for the deeper comparison.
-Choose Nationwide if you finance a newer vehicle, want vanishing deductible and accident forgiveness, or expect meaningful savings from bundling with home insurance.
+Choose Nationwide if you are a 30-to-60-year-old with a clean record, finance a newer vehicle, want vanishing deductible and accident forgiveness, or expect meaningful savings from bundling with home insurance.
 For a broader market comparison, see our reviews of Progressive, GEICO, and Liberty Mutual.

 Who Benefits Most From Nationwide